 “After 30 years in the technology industry, I launched Canary Foundation in 2004.
 I was motivated by a personal experience with cancer.

 When my mother was misdiagnosed and died from ovarian cancer, I decided to commit my life to advancing early detection diagnostics.” — Don Listwin

 When Don Listwin walked away from his high profile technology career to launch Canary Foundation, his motivation was driven by his family’s experience with cancer.
-His father is a colon cancer survivor and his mother died of ovarian cancer.
+His father was a colon cancer survivor and his mother died of ovarian cancer.
 Her death prompted him to become personally involved in finding a cure — pledging millions of dollars to early detection research at Fred Hutchinson Cancer Research Center in Seattle, Stanford Medical School, UCSF Helen Diller Family Comprehensive Cancer Center, and other leading cancer institutions.
-Today, Don’s personal overall financial commitments to cancer research have surpassed $22 million.
+Today, Don’s personal overall financial commitments to cancer research have surpassed $25 million.

 Don is also deeply involved with other cancer-related organizations.
 He is on the External Advisory Board for the Center for Cancer Nanotechnology Excellence (CCNE) at Stanford and is a member of the Stanford Advisory Board for the Canary Center for Cancer Early Detection at Stanford.
 He also serves as a member of The Melanoma Cancer Center at The Moffitt Cancer Center.
 In 2009, he was appointed to the National Cancer Institute’s Board of Scientific Advisors.